YanKawaYu/go-socket/README.md

 $ telnet 127.0.0.1 8080
 ```

+### Go versions
+Since we use `go.uber.org/zap` as the log component, it only supports the two most recent minor versions of Go.
+Therefore, the requirement of the Go version for this framework is the same.

 ### Learn more examples

 Learn and practice more examples, please read the [Go-socket Quick Start](docs/doc.md) which includes API examples